-I'm currently a British Academy Post Doctoral Fellow in Philosophy at Nottingham, where I will be an Assistant Professor from 2017.
+I'm currently an Assistant Professor in Philosophy.
 Between 2014 and 2016 I was a Post Doctoral Fellow in Classics at Durham University and from 2012 to 2014 I was a post-doc in philosophy at the University of Groningen.
 The University of Cambridge awarded my PhD in 2012.

 Ancient Philosophy; Ancient Logic.